 Spinal cord injuries can happen to anyone, young or old.
-Many of those sustaining these types of injuries came by them because of automobile accidents, falls, assaults, contact sports, or diving injuries.
+Many of those sustaining these injuries came by them because of automobile accidents, falls, assaults, contact sports, or diving injuries.

 Even things like gunshot injuries and tumors can cause spinal cord dysfunction.
-Spinal cord injuries are often catastrophic in nature, but people usually recover and can still live a normal and happy life.Spinal Cord Injuries
+Spinal cord injuries are often catastrophic, but people usually recover and live a normal and happy life.Spinal Cord Injuries

-Statistics show that about forty out of every million individuals sustain a spinal cord injury as a result of an accident each year.
+Statistics show that about forty out of every million individuals sustain a spinal cord injury due to an accident each year.
 This doesn’t include those who die instantly from the trauma.
 This means that each year, there are approximately 11,000 new cases of spinal cord injuries.

 A person can have injuries leading to paralysis of the arms and legs.
 This leads to quadriplegia.
 Paralysis also can involve an injury to the paralysis of the legs only, which is called paraplegia.
-People can have incomplete lesions of the spinal cord, leading to an injury that affects one side of the body more than the other.
-Depending on where the neck injury is located, some muscles and sensations of the arms are able to be felt and/or moved.
+People can have incomplete spinal cord lesions, leading to an injury that affects one side of the body more than the other.
+Depending on where the neck injury is located, some muscles and sensations of the arms can be felt and/or moved.

-Even some paraplegics can have enough muscle strength to walk with a walker or cane as long as they have braces.
-The most serious injuries are high spinal injuries in which the patient cannot even make use of the muscles of respiration and may need to be on a respirator indefinitely.
+Some paraplegics can have enough muscle strength to walk with a walker or cane as long as they have braces.
+The most serious injuries are high spinal injuries.
+The patient cannot even use the muscles of respiration and may need to be on a respirator indefinitely.

 The spinal cord is a delicate bundle of nerves that travels from the base of the brain down to the lumbar and sacral area of the spine.
 The total width of the spinal cord is less than an inch in diameter.

-There are 29 separate bones that together form the bony spine that protects the spinal cord from external injury.
+Separate bones - 29 altogether - form the bony spine that protects the spinal cord from external injury.
 There are four segments to the spinal cord:

-The YouTube video below explains more on the different levels of a spinal cord injury.The Function of the Spinal Cord
+The YouTube video below explains more about the different levels of a spinal cord injury.The Function of the Spinal Cord

 The spinal cord is responsible for receiving input from the senses, such as touch, pain, and where your body is in space; it is also responsible for sending signals to the body to move muscles help body organs function well.